Media and Communications MSc

 The Media and Communications course focuses on the rapid changes in global media and communications and their social and cultural consequences within an international context.

-Students have the opportunity to meet professionals working in the broadcast, advertising and marketing industries and we also organise field trips (e.g. to the BBC TV Centre).
+Students have the opportunity to meet professionals working in the broadcast, advertising and marketing industries who visit us on campus and through organised field trips.

 The Master’s course combines theoretical and empirical study of the media including issues of media audiences together with the study of developments in information and communication technologies.